kornelski/http-cache-semantics/README.md

 ```

 If `options.shared` is true (default), then response is evaluated from perspective of a shared cache (i.e. `private` is not cacheable and `s-maxage` is respected).
 If `options.shared` is false, then response is evaluated from perspective of a single-user cache (i.e. `private` is cacheable and `s-maxage` is ignored).

+### `satisfiesWithoutRevalidation(request)`

+If it returns `true`, then the given `request` matches the response this cache policy has been created with, and the existing response can be used without contacting the server.

+If it returns `false`, then the response may not be matching at all (e.g. it's different URL or method), or may require to be refreshed first.

 ### `storable()`